Just want my favorite water bottle? Click here.

 For those of us who live in the city or far away from a public spring, water without toxins is the best!
 Distilled and reverse osmosis (RO) water have the least contamination, but they also have the least amount of minerals!

-Most store-bought “spring water” is actually just distilled or RO water now made toxic by putting it in a plastic bottle.
+Most store-bought “spring water” is actually just distilled or RO water in a plastic bottle.
 Plastics are all of full of plascticizers, and plasticizers are often at best hormone disruptors, and at worst carcinogens.

 Where Does the Junk Come From?